OdorajBotoj/BetterPy/README.md

 # BetterPy
-Use Packegs to Make Python Better Together!
+Use Something to Make Python Better Together!